Axway/streams-open-docs/content/en/docs/install/_index.md

 ### Use Amplify Platform as your container registry

-To use the Amplify Platform as your container registry you must first ensure you can see our images with your organization on the Amplify Repository search page, and that you have administrator access to create a service account in your organization.
+To use the Amplify Platform as your container registry you must first ensure the following:

+* You can see our images with your organization on the Amplify repository search page.
+* You have administrator access to create a service account in your organization.

+After you have verified that, you must create a service account, then create docker-registry secret with the information from your service account.

+#### Create a service account

-To create your service account, in the Amplify Platform, perform the following steps:
+To create your service account perform the following steps:

-1. Log in to the Amplify platform.
+1. Log in to the [Amplify Platform](https://platform.axway.com).
-2. Select to your organization and click **Service Accounts** in the left panel (You should see all service accounts already created).
+2. Select to your organization and from the left menu, click **Service Accounts** (You should see all service accounts already created).
 3. Click **+ Service Account**, and fill in the mandatory fields:
     * Enter a name for the service account.
     * Choose `Client Secret` for the method.